levinceotieno/levinceotieno/README.md

              I,M LEVINCE OTIENO OKEYO
 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Hello%2C+I'm+thrilled+to+have+you+here...;Take+a+look+around+and+explore...)](https://git.io/typing-svg)

-👋 Hello there!
 I'm a passionate software developer with a love for Tech.

 🚀 I thrive on transforming ideas into reality through elegant and efficient code.
 My journey in the world of programming started a few weeks ago.
 Since then, I've been honing my skills in Python, C++, javaskript, and HTML.